Matt Tolbert: Early life

-Christopher Matthew Tolbert was born on May 4, 1982, in McComb, Mississippi, and grew up in Woodville, Mississippi, about 1 hour north of Baton Rouge.
+Tolbert was born on May 4, 1982, in McComb, Mississippi, and grew up in Woodville, Mississippi, about one hour north of Baton Rouge.
 Tolbert attended high school at Centreville Academy, where he played football and track and field in addition to baseball.
 In 1998 and 1999, Tolbert's football team won back-to-back state football championships.
 During his senior season, Tolbert played running back and rushed for 2,561 yards on 326 carries.
 After graduation in 2000, Tolbert played baseball at the University of Mississippi in Oxford, Mississippi, for the Ole Miss Rebels.
 Tolbert spent his collegiate career playing shortstop and second base.
 He was named a Freshman All-American in 2002.
-The following season, Tolbert was drafted by the Baltimore Orioles, but did not sign with the team.
+The following season, Tolbert was drafted by the Baltimore Orioles in the 19th round (554th overall) of the 2003 Major League Baseball draft, but did not sign with the team.
 In 2003 and 2004, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
-In the 2004 Major League Baseball Draft, Tolbert was selected in the 16th round by the Minnesota Twins; he signed with the team on June 16, 2004.